scriptotek/php-sru-client/README.md

 ## Laravel 5 integration

-In the $providers array add the service providers for this package:
+Add the service provider to the `'providers'` array in `config/app.php`:

     Scriptotek\Sru\Providers\SruServiceProvider::class,

-Add the facade of this package to the `$aliases` array:
+Optionally, add the facade to the `'aliases'` array in the same file:

     'SruClient'      => Scriptotek\Sru\Facades\SruClient::class,

-Publish configuration in Laravel 5:
+To create the configuration file `config/sru.php`:

     $ php artisan vendor:publish --provider="Scriptotek\Sru\Providers\SruServiceProvider"

-The configuration file is copied to `config/sru.php`.